-To be able to start the oven remotely once connected to WiFi, press the Remote Enable pad and the \Box icon will turn on in the display.
+To be able to start the oven remotely once connected to WiFi, press the Remote Enable pad and the \square icon will turn on in the display.
 The oven can now be remotely started with a connected device.
-Opening an oven door or turning off the oven will turn off the \Box icon.
-The \Box icon must be lit to start the oven remotely.
-The \Box icon is not required to change the oven temperature while it is running, set a timer or to turn the oven off from the phone app while the $\widehat{}$ icon shows it is Wifi Connected.
+Opening an oven door or turning off the oven will turn off the \square icon.
+The \square icon must be lit to start the oven remotely.
+The \square icon is not required to change the oven temperature while it is running, set a timer or to turn the oven off from the phone app while the \square icon shows it is Wifi Connected.

-After using the oven, remember to verify that the \Box icon is lit if you wish to start the oven remotely in the future.
+After using the oven, remember to verify that the \square icon is lit if you wish to start the oven remotely in the future.